 About ten years ago, I went to the local theater on Halloween to watch the premiere of The Grudge.
-Now I know not too many critics enjoyed this movie, but I found the horror film to be entertaining.
+Now, not too many critics enjoyed this movie, but I found the horror film entertaining.
 Did you know that the show is actually based off Japanese folklore of the onryo or vengeful spirit?
-According to legend, when one dies enraged or in sorrow their ghost returns and is capable of interacting with the world of the living.
+According to legend, when one dies enraged or in sorrow, their ghost returns and is capable of interacting with the world of the living.
 The onryo can inflict harm, cause curses and even kill people as it seeks to exact revenge.
 In Japan, there are tons of stories about vengeful spirits including the Teke-Teke.

 There are many versions of this ghost tale, but for this article the most common one will be told.
 The story begins with a young Japanese girl walking home late at night, alone.
 While cutting through a train yard, she is assaulted by a gang of thugs who have their way and leave her for dead.
 Still clinging onto life, she drags herself across the ground looking for help.
 Unfortunately, the young woman crosses over a rail track, but unable to move in time an approaching train cuts her into two.